bmehler/react-shop/Readme.md

-# React Online Shop Example
+# React Online Shop Demo

 This is a React Online Shop Demo.
 It supports a productcatalog, a collection of choosen products and a basket with adjustable quantity of a product.
 It's created for responsive views.